model-checking/kani-verifier-blog/_posts/2023-05-30-how-s2n-quic-uses-kani-to-inspire-confidence.md

 ## Conclusion

 s2n-quic has a very high bar for software quality, as any bug in a transport protocol implementation can have drastic consequences for the customers that rely on the library as the foundation for the applications and services they are building.
-We've seen above how Kani helps us meet that bar with a vanishingly small amount of effort by easily integrating with our existing Bolero fuzz test harnesses and automatically running as part of our continuous integration test suite.
+I've shown above how Kani helps us meet that bar with a vanishingly small amount of effort by easily integrating with our existing Bolero fuzz test harnesses and automatically running as part of our continuous integration test suite.
 And even better than catching bugs in the wild, Kani has helped s2n-quic catch bugs before they make it any further than a pull request, even when a fuzz test was unable to.
 As of now, s2n-quic has over thirty Bolero harnesses with Kani enabled, spanning many critical parts of the codebase.
 As we continue to add more and more proofs and increase code coverage, Kani gives us the confidence to continue optimizing and improving s2n-quic while ensuring the correctness our customers require.